Support while you study online

 Study Skill workshops

-The William Cooper Institute, in collaboration with Monash Library Staff, hosts targeted online sessions to help Indigenous with exam preparation and study skills.
+The William Cooper Institute, in collaboration with Monash Library Staff, hosts targeted online sessions to help Indigenous students with exam preparation and study skills.